mapio/see-you-viewer/README.md

 	TYPE := 'compile' | 'execution' | 'diff' | 'ok'

 and all non-terminals not detailed here are understood to be unicode strings;
-moreover, all the EXERCISES must share the same set of EXERCISE_NAME keys (but the same isn't required for CASES).
+UID must be unique and, moreover, all the EXERCISES must share the same set of EXERCISE_NAME keys (but the same isn't required for SOURCES, or CASES).